 All other passport holders should check their visa requirements on the embassy/consulate website respective of their nationality.
 For further guidance on visas and other non-immigration matters, contact OGS Outbound Student Services at ogs.outbound@nyu.edu.

 Vaccinations: In order to enter Uganda, visitors are required to show evidence of yellow fever vaccination for this mosquito-borne disease endemic to the tropical belt.
-Students should visit a healthcare provider to determine the medications for vaccine-preventable diseases and other diseases.
-Make a visit at least 4–6 weeks before your trip to allow time for your vaccines to take effect and, if necessary, to start taking medicine to prevent any illness.
+Students must visit a healthcare provider to discuss their travel and recommended medications, and to receive the yellow fever vaccine.
+Make a visit at least 4–6 weeks before your travels to allow time for your vaccines to take effect and, if necessary, to start taking medicine to prevent any illness.
 The NYU Health Center recommends vaccinations specifically for: Hepatitis A, Typhoid, Polio Booster, Tetanus (make sure your shot is up-to-date), and Malaria.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.